-If the backing wall allows the attachment of the pre-assembled facade module in any position (for example, in CLT walls), a single vertical support batten with minimum size of 42x42 mm may be used.
+If the backing wall allows the attachment of the pre-assembled facade module in any position (for example, in CLT walls), a single vertical support batten with minimum size of 25 mm.
 [DF1 detail].

 In timber frame walls, the vertical support battens must always be fastened directly to the structural components.
-In this case, an additional substructure with a 30x50 double batten must be used to fix the pre-assembled modules.
+In this case, an additional substructure with a double batten must be used to fix the preassembled modules.
 [DF2 detail].